syncfusion-content/windowsforms-docs/WindowsForms/Grid/Editing.md

 {% tabs %}
 {% highlight c# %}
-//To convert alphabetic contents to placeholder characters this.gridControl1.ColStyles[2].AutoFit = AutoFitOptions.Alphabet;
+//To convert alphabetic contents to placeholder characters. this.gridControl1.ColStyles[2].AutoFit = AutoFitOptions.Alphabet;

-//To convert the numeric content to the placeholder characters this.gridControl1.ColStyles[2].AutoFit = AutoFitOptions.Numeric;
+//To convert the numeric content to the placeholder characters. this.gridControl1.ColStyles[2].AutoFit = AutoFitOptions.Numeric;

-//To convert both Numeric and Alphabet contents to the place hold characters this.gridControl1.ColStyles[2].AutoFit = AutoFitOptions.Both;
+//To convert both Numeric and Alphabet contents to the place hold characters. this.gridControl1.ColStyles[2].AutoFit = AutoFitOptions.Both;

-//To display original cell content without converting anything to placeholder characters this.gridControl1.ColStyles[2].AutoFit = AutoFitOptions.None;
+//To display original cell content without converting anything to placeholder characters. this.gridControl1.ColStyles[2].AutoFit = AutoFitOptions.None;

 {% endhighlight %}

 {% highlight vb %}
-'To convert alphabetic contents to placeholder characters Me.gridControl1.ColStyles[2].AutoFit = AutoFitOptions.Alphabet
+'To convert alphabetic contents to placeholder characters.
+Me.gridControl1.ColStyles[2].AutoFit = AutoFitOptions.Alphabet

-'To convert the numeric content to the placeholder characters Me.gridControl1.ColStyles[2].AutoFit = AutoFitOptions.Numeric
+'To convert the numeric content to the placeholder characters.
+Me.gridControl1.ColStyles[2].AutoFit = AutoFitOptions.Numeric

-'To convert both Numeric and Alphabet contents to the place hold characters Me.gridControl1.ColStyles[2].AutoFit = AutoFitOptions.Both
+'To convert both Numeric and Alphabet contents to the place hold characters.
+Me.gridControl1.ColStyles[2].AutoFit = AutoFitOptions.Both

-'To display original cell content without converting anything to placeholder characters Me.gridControl1.ColStyles[2].AutoFit = AutoFitOptions.None
+'To display original cell content without converting anything to placeholder characters.
+Me.gridControl1.ColStyles[2].AutoFit = AutoFitOptions.None
 {% endhighlight %}
 {% endtabs %}